 The BitCurator Consortium is an independent, community-led membership association.
 The purpose of the BitCurator Consortium is to build a community of organizations that support practitioners responsible for the curation of born-digital materials as well as educators, especially through the application of free and open-source tools.
 The BitCurator Consortium was founded in 2014 through seed support from the Andrew W. Mellon Foundation, the School of Information and Library Science at the University of North Carolina, the Maryland Institute for Technology in the Humanities, and the Educopia Institute.

 1.2.
 Mission and Operating Principles

 The BitCurator Consortium promotes the development of innovative, sustainable curation of born-digital materials by any organization responsible for caring for such materials.

 Organizations across all sectors of society are increasingly responsible for caring for born-digital materials over time.
 The BitCurator software is designed to meet the needs of these organizations.
 The software is and will continue to be freely disseminated under an open source license.

-The BitCurator Consortium serves as the host of and center of administrative and user support for the BitCurator software environment.
+The BitCurator Consortium serves as the host, and center of, administrative and user support for the BitCurator software environment.
 This includes the software developed as part of the BitCurator project and, when appropriate and feasible, software developed by (1) additional follow-on research and development projects, and (2) members of the BitCurator user community.
 The Consortium also fosters a tool-agnostic community of practice to address the curation of born-digital materials in many contexts.

 1.3.
 Who Should Participate?

 Membership in the BitCurator Consortium is by organization or group of organizations (consortium).
-Membership is open to institutions in all sectors and all nations and each member is approved by the Executive Council prior to joining.
+Membership is open to institutions in all sectors and all nations and each member is voted on by the Executive Council prior to joining.